bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 Even if the feature you're testing does *not* have any tests, you should still keep these guidelines in mind.
-Sooner or later, someone else will want to extend your work, so you should give them a good starting point!
+Sooner or later, someone else will want to extend your work, so you ought to give them a good starting point!

 ### File names